-Breeding targets will be to develop and release varieties that have preferred large white grain type for both domestic and export markets, and rough brown types primarily for domestic markets.
+Breeding targets for Africa will be to develop and release varieties that have preferred large white grain type for both domestic and export markets, and rough brown types primarily for domestic markets.
 The primary traits for grain yield enhancement include QTL for tolerance or resistance to three target insect pests.
 We have already identified a series of QTL controlling biotic and abiotic stresses.
 We have selected parent combinations and initiated breeding populations from their crosses which will enable selection for progeny carrying combinations of the insect tolerance with the other traits (specifically drought tolerance, nematode, Striga and Macrophomina resistance and also some virus resistance).
-In California, QTL for resistance to Fusarium wilt (Fot3-1, Fot4-1, Fot4-2) and root-knot nematodes (Rk, Rk2, Rkn) will be bred in backgrounds with Lygus bug tolerance, targeting the primary biotic stress constraints to yield.
+In California, QTL for resistance to Fusarium wilt (Fot3-1, Fot4-1, Fot4-2), aphids (QAc-vu1.1, QAc-vu7.1) and root-knot nematodes (Rk, Rk2, Rkn) will be bred in backgrounds with Lygus bug tolerance, targeting the primary biotic stress constraints to yield.